-Creating Active Full Backups
+Creating Active Full Backups in Command Line Interface

 You can create an ad-hoc full backup — active full backup — and add it to the backup chain on the target storage.
 The active full backup resets the backup chain.
 All subsequent incremental backups use the active full backup as a starting point.
 The previously used full backup will remain on the target storage until it is removed from the backup chain according to the retention policy.